-- cancellation of the landlord's 1 Month Notice to End Tenancy for Cause (the "1 Month Notice") pursuant to section 47; - an order requiring the landlord to comply with the Act, regulation or tenancy agreement pursuant to section 62; - authorization to recover the filing fee for this application from the landlord pursuant to section 72.
+- cancellation of the landlord's 1 Month Notice to End Tenancy for Cause (the "1 Month Notice") pursuant to section 47; - an order to suspend or set conditions on the landlord's right to enter the rental unit pursuant to section 70; - an order requiring the landlord to comply with the Act, regulation or tenancy agreement pursuant to section 62; - authorization to recover the filing fee for this application from the landlord pursuant to section 72.

 Both parties attended the hearing and were given a full opportunity to be heard, to present sworn testimony, to make submissions and to call witnesses.
-The landlord was represented by an advocate.
-The tenants were assisted by a support worker.
+The landlord was assisted by a family member.